Supplementary Material

 res |>

-Our experiment demonstrates substantial divergences in model assessment depending on the chosen metric.
-Although RCLL* is the only proper scoring rule in a theoretical sense, its practical behavior differs meaningfully from other commonly used metrics.
+Our experiment demonstrates substantial divergences in model assessment depending on the chosen metric (especially in the case of the scoring rules).

 For instance, on datasets such as veteran and whas, which exhibit non-proportional hazards, RSF is more suitable to model non-linear effects compared to the CoxPH.
 In these cases, RCLL* identifies RSF as superior, whereas RCLL and ISBS still prefer CoxPH — suggesting potential practical limitations of the latter metrics in such settings.